jam-do/jam-site/src/md/whitepaper.md

 ## The Problem...

-### The Increasing Complexity of Modern Web Development
+### The increasing complexity of modern web development

 You may have encountered discussions on social media reflecting on the simplicity of early web development, contrasting sharply with today's complexities.
 Originally, HTML served as a straightforward markup language for crafting basic web pages and linking them together.